University of Missouri - Columbia Archives

 1. POLICY:

 All newly created University Archives finding aids will provide content description at the summary description or file folder level only.
 All finding aids will conform to the format and style defined in this document.
-The inventory is the preferred and desired form of finding aid; however, summary descriptions will be prepared, encoded, and loaded onto the Archives Web Page as an intermediate descriptive tool.
-See Policy Number 9, Summary Descriptions, for detail on preparation of these initial finding aids.
+The inventory is the preferred and desired form of finding aid; however, summary descriptions will be prepared, encoded, and loaded onto the Archives web page in order to make available descriptions of records as quickly as possible.
+See the Summary Descriptions policy for detail on preparation of these initial finding aids.

 2. PURPOSE: